Introduction: How to Get Milk Paint to Stick to Anything!

 Step 8: Remember the Title?

 Remember I said that milk paint could stick to anything?
-Visit our 'Partners in Grime' post on Instructables, where I show you how milk paint +bonding agent can be use for metal and terra cotta pots too!
+Visit our 'Partners in Grime' post on Instructables, where I show you how milk paint + bonding agent can be use for metal and terra cotta pots too!
+We put those items to good used - as you'll see in the next step!

-Step 9: New Milk Paint Projects on the Horizon
+Step 9: Please Vote!
+New Milk Paint Projects on the Horizon

 Stick It!
 Contest